sophiestix/rrts/NOTES.md

 We need to make sure to store the response from the api in the store.

-We need to refactor App, add a button that call the action creator and add method to create the List.
+We need to refactor App, add a button that calls the action creator and add a method to create the List.
 This render method will return an array of `JSX.Elements` for us:

 ```tsx